k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/04_task_execution_overridden_parameters.md

 <p><strong>numberOfEntities<strong></p>
 </td>
 <td width="185">
-<p>Populates with a value that limits the number of entities to be processed by the task.
+<p>Populated with a value that limits the number of entities to be processed by the task.
 This parameter is relevant only if an explicit entity list was not set.</p>
 </td>
 <td width="99">
 <p>All tasks</p>